Campaigns

 Why one campaign per post?

 A post can belong to at most one campaign.
 If you need cross-campaign organization, use draft tags instead.
-Campaigns are routing groups — having a post inherit conflicting defaults from two groups would be ambiguous, so we enforce one-per-post at the DB level.
+Campaigns are designed for one primary reporting group per post.

 Troubleshooting